Graham · Central Highlands

 - Can I bring my dog up Leana Mhor?

-- Is there mobile signal on Leana Mhor?
+- What's mobile reception like on Leana Mhor?

-- Poor.
-Remote Loch Rannoch area; limited coverage on most networks.
+- Weak.
+Remote Loch Rannoch area; thin on most networks.

 - Is Leana Mhor safe in winter?